TabrezAlam98/TabrezAlam98/README.md

 <h1>about me</h1>

-- 👨‍💻 All of my projects are available at [https://tabrezalam98.github.io/](https://github.com/TabrezAlam98?tab=repositories)
+- 👨‍💻 All of my projects are available at [My Github Repositories](https://github.com/TabrezAlam98?tab=repositories)
 - 📫 How to reach me **tabrezalamyci1@gmail.com**
 - 🔭 I’m currently →  pursuing Full Stack Web Development
 - 💬 Ask me about  →   **JavaScript, DSA, React**